-The Electronic Municipal Market Access system, or EMMA®, is the official repository for information on virtually all municipal bonds.
+The Electronic Municipal Market Access system, or EMMA®, is the official repository for information on virtually all municipal securities.

 What is EMMA?

 in the municipal securities market.
-EMMA provides investors with key information
+EMMA provides investors, state and local governments and other market participants with key information about

 Search EMMA for information about bonds and